fireclouu/android-ds4-usb-hid-support/README.md

 Why is this *kernel-thingy* important to me? well I still don't have ideas about `drivers` in full context, at first I assume that those errors are directly coming from `HID`, in our case the DS4 OEM, communicating with android but I can't accept the fact that the manufacturer, Sony, exposing their secrets freely by telling which feature request is failing, it must be reversed-engineered by someone and [I was right on that point!](https://dsremap.readthedocs.io/en/latest/reverse.html)

+## Beginner's mistake

+Use a virtual machine!!
+Before I started these project, I'm confidently using my host Linux Mint machine for testing, and after realizing I'm installing too much libraries that will soon I'll forget to remove, and request for constant reboot, I just then realize the benefit of VM.
+Downloadeded  `Debian 13` ISO headless, USB redirected DS4, and migrated previous tests after setup and continue.

+## Communicating with DS4 HID

 ## What's causing kernel driver on android's failed handoff then?
+We first need to understand how `android kernel` works.

+Upon reading [Android kernel overview](https://source.android.com/docs/core/architecture/kernel), it uses `Linux LTS kernel`, combined with `Android Common Kernels` or ACKs.
+In short, android modifies the superset upstream Linux kernels for its needs.
+ACKs are built from `kernel/common` repo, as the article says and this is where we also got the [hid_sony.c](https://android.googlesource.com/kernel/common/+/refs/heads/android-mainline/drivers/hid/hid-sony.c) driver source code.

+What can we prove right now is that, we are interested in driver came from `Linux kernel` maintained in `LTS release`, an upstream of `ACKs`, of which `RN8` device with `LineageOS` shipped with `GKI` which handles our problematic behavior we're currently investigating.
+Jeez, so much of android information.

 # Are we there yet?